srihareendra/HR-Analytics/README.md

 This solution uses Oracle Data Integrator to load and optimize data from multiple sources into a centralized Oracle Autonomous Data Warehouse and then uses Oracle Analytics Cloud to analyze the data to provide actionable insights.

-These hands-on lab guides provide step-by-step directions to set up departmental EBS analytics in Oracle Analytics Cloud.
+These hands-on lab guides provide step-by-step directions on how one can set up departmental EBS analytics in Oracle Analytics Cloud.
+We will show a sample connection of how to connect EBS data to OAC through a data mart, and an example of some visualizations with some refined data.

 ## Goals for this workshop
 1. Provision the infrastructure artifacts required for departmental analytics.
-2. Configure and run integration.
+2. Configure EBS and run integration.
 3. Analyze data using OAC.